mcv-m6-video/mcv-m6-2018-team8/Week3/README.md

 ### Shadow Removal (Task 4)
-Execute the `task4.py` to execute `ShadowRemoval()` to remove the shadows of the foregorund. it has been used an adapted version of Xu, Landabaso, Pardàs, Shadow removal with blob-based morphological reconstruction for error correction, ICASSP 2005
+Execute the `task4.py` to execute `ShadowRemoval()` to remove the shadows of the foregorund.

 ```sh
 $ python task4.py